Kingston Grammar School: Extracurricular activities

 The 'R.C.
 Sherriff' rowing boathouse is on the Thames at Thames Ditton, Surrey.
-Students may take up rowing beginning in Third Form (Year 9) and participate in local and national regattas, including The National Schools Regatta and Henley Royal Regatta.
+Students may take up rowing beginning in Third Form (Year 9) and represent the boat club in local and national regattas, including The National Schools Regatta and Henley Royal Regatta.

 The school has produced professional and international athletes, most commonly in hockey and rowing but also more recently in football and cricket.